-Information and resources relevant to the Equal Opportunity provisions under the Workforce Investment Act are found under this link.
+Information and resources relevant to the Equal Opportunity provisions under the Workforce Innovation and Opportunity Act (WIOA) are found under this link.

 Equal Opportunity Is The Law

-It is against the law for the Illinois Department of Commerce and Economic Opportunity’s Office of Employment & Training, any of its grantees, or any other recipient of Federal financial assistance under the Workforce Investment Act of 1998 to discriminate on the following bases:
+It is against the law for the Illinois Department of Commerce and Economic Opportunity’s Office of Employment & Training, any of its grantees, or any other recipient of Federal financial assistance under the WIOA to discriminate on the following bases:

 - Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and

-- Against any beneficiary of programs financially assisted under Title I of the Workforce Investment Act of 1998 (WIA), on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIA Title I-financially assisted program or activity.
+- Against any beneficiary of programs financially assisted under Title I of the WIOA, on the basis of the beneficiary’s citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIOA Title I-financially assisted program or activity.

 The recipient must not discriminate in any of the following areas: